ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Since Rs.20,00,000 was withdrawn from ICICI bank; therefore, the total amount of withdrawal from ICICI bank is below the individual threshold limit of Rs.1 crore and is not eligible for TDS deduction.

-In order to discourage cash transactions and encourage and promote the digital India initiative, the government introduced section 194N in Budget 2019.
+In order to discourage cash transactions and promote the digital India initiative, the government introduced section 194N in Budget 2019.
 As per this section, every bank, cooperative bank, or institution has to deduct TDS from the transaction value at the time of making the payment at the applicable TDS rates.

 What is the rate of TDS u/s 194N?